 Bonanza’s fees start at 3.5%, and you have the option to join their Advertising Program and select from a variety of commission rates.
 Your choices are a rate of 9%, 13%, 19%, or 30% — higher rates mean more buyer visits from Google Shopping and other sources.
 You don’t pay any fees until you make a sale.

 Ruby Lane specializes in vintage fashion and antiques.
 This site is a place to create your own online store.
-If you just have a handful of items to sell this is not the place for you.
+This is not your place if you just have a handful of items to sell.
 Ten items are the minimum number of things that you can have in your online shop at any given time.

 While Ruby Lane doesn’t take a percentage of your sales, you have to pay $100 to set up your store and pay 19 cents per item you list.

 Are you creative?
 If so, then you might want to put your custom design on t-shirts and other clothing on RedBubble.
 You’re not limited to clothing; you can sell posters, stickers, and phone cases as well.

 The process is simple, you come up with the design and pick the products that you want to put it on.
 Redbubble takes care of everything from printing and shipping to customer service.

 Storenvy lets you create your own online store.
 It takes less than 5 minutes to set up your store.
 Upload photos of your products, and you’re ready to sell.
 Pricing plans range from free to $29.99 per month, depending on the options you choose.

 Create your own Etsy shop and sell handmade or vintage clothing.
 Keep in mind that the people on Etsy are usually looking for unique items as opposed to designer clothing.
 List your first item for just $0.20—you only pay additional fees when you make a sale.

 Instagram is a great place to display your clothing – whether it’s new, used or homemade.
 Your followers can click on a link in your profile to get your contact information, and then you arrange the sale from there.
 Instagram is a free platform that allows you to control your sales.